nacosvel/database-manager/README.md

 ## License

-Nacosvel Database Manager is made available under the MIT License (MIT).
+Nacosvel DataSource Manager is made available under the MIT License (MIT).
 Please see [License File](LICENSE) for more information.